yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/channels-faqs.md

  <summary>What is not possible with WhatsApp chatbot today?</summary>
  <div>
   <br/>
-  <div>- Cannot send promotional/marketing notifications<br/>Does not have ‘buttons’ option during conversations <br/> Should not send notifications without getting opt-in consent</div>
+  <div>- Cannot send promotional or marketing notifications.<br/>- Does not have ‘buttons’ option during conversations. <br/>- Cannot send notifications without getting opt-in consent.</div>
    </div>
 </details>